metrorailings/OwlBlog/content/posts/2022-circa-millions-week-4-predictions.md

 ##### _Injuries_

 Justin Herbert is still dealing with a rib injury that won't fully heal for a few weeks.
+Perhaps just as worrying, they're down key pieces along the offensive and defensive lines.
+Arguably their best player on defense will be out for the season.
+And the offensive line is so depleted that Storm Norton is now being called to protect Herbert in the pocket.
+To make matters worse, Keenan Allen isn't forecasted to play either.

 ##### _Weather_